cormacparle/media-search-signal-test/README.md

 * `description` A description to be stored in the `search` table.
 Defaults to the date and time (only used if `searchId` is not provided).
 * `searchId` The id of the stored search that we want to analyse.

-#### jobs/Install.php

-(Re)installs the tables used by above scripts.

-Params
-* `populate` If provided, the tables will be populated with a dump of the labeled image data we have gathered on toolforge.

 #### runSearches.php

-A convenience script that does analysis on a bunch of searches.
+A convenience script that runs `jobs/AnalyzeResults.php` analysis on a pre-defined bunch of searches, and outputs the results.

 ## Use the labeled images to create a dataset for training an elasticsearch model

 elasticsearch provides a thing called "learning to rank", where it applies machine learning to labeled data in order to improve search results ranking.
 See https://elasticsearch-learning-to-rank.readthedocs.io/en/latest/index.html

-The basic steps for doing learning to rank are:
+To create a training dataset for learning-to-rank in elasticsearch we need to:
 1. Create a "featureset" in elasticsearch.
 A featureset is basically a set of additional fields with their own query params that you tack on to a normal elasticsearch query, and you'll get back the scores for each field in your response.
 2. Prepare elasticsearch queries for all the labeled data you have for each search term, plus the featureset stuff tacked on.
 3. Run each query, and munge the responses into a format that elasticsearch can use for model-building (ranklib format).
-4. Build a model using your data in elasticsearch.
-5. Search using the model.

-Steps 4 and 5 are outside the scope of this repo, but we have tools to do steps 1-3.

 #### Step 1: the featureset

-An example featureset is in `input/featureset.MediaSearch_20210127.json`.
-This needs to be sent to your elasticsearch instance via a POST request (see the docs referenced above)
+Create an elasticsearch featureset and send it to your elasticsearch instance via a POST request (see the docs referenced above)

+The example featureset `input/featureset.MediaSearch_20210127.json` corresponds to the elasticsearch query generated by WikibaseMediaInfo.

-#### Step 2: preparing the queries
+#### Steps 2 and 3: preparing the queries and creating the ranklib file

+Easiest to do this using the defaults by running `php createRankLib.php`.
+Ranklib file

+1. run `php jobs/GenerateSearchTermsWithEntities.php` to generate a file (`searchTermsWithEntities.csv`) containing all the labeled search terms and any corresponding wikidata items they might have
+2. run `php jobs/GenerateFeatureQueries.php --queryJsonGenerator="MediaSearchSignalTest\Jobs\MediaSearch_20210127"` and the query json files will be output to `out/ltr/`

 ##### search terms

 The example featureset needs as inputs
 * a search term
+* the language of the search term

 for so it can find things using structured data.

 We already have search term and language in `input/searchTerms.csv` MediaSearch_20210127_1216.json and MediaSearch_20210127_1216.json